Back to templates

 Configuration:

-The template sets OVERLEAF_SITE_URL from the generated Sealos hostname, enables proxy-aware behavior, and keeps email confirmation disabled by default for first-run Community Edition setup.
+The template sets OVERLEAF_SITE_URL from the generated Sealos hostname, enables proxy-aware behavior, and keeps email confirmation disabled by default for first-run Community Edition setup. enable_external_files selects the optional Sealos S3-compatible backend for project files and history; the default uses the mounted /var/lib/overleaf volume.
 Overleaf Community Edition is intended for trusted users; isolated/sandboxed compiles are a Server Pro feature, not part of this template.

 License Information: